seantherobonaut/Battleship/README.md

 # Battleship
-Digital version of the classic battleship game
+Digital version of the classic battleship game that uses colors and hidden views.
+It also entirely controls the terminal's output so there's no scrolling.